 - Communication and conferencing

 - Health and wellness

-SoapBox is a shared agenda tool for one-on-ones and team meetings used by over 30,000 managers.
+SoapBox is a shared agenda tool for one-on-ones and team meetings used by over 100,000 managers and their teams.
 It helps build great management habits by making sure the most important conversations with your team are collaborative, documented and actionable.
 Key features include: